Thresholding at the monopoly price: an agnostic way to improve bidding strategies in revenue-maximizing auctions: Proof of Section 4: deriving the Nash equilibrium

 \end{theorem}

-\begin{proof} We already know that there is at most one solution since Equation \eqref{eq:keyEqThreshStratAllStrategic} has exactly one solution.
+\begin{proof} We already know that there is at most one solution since Equation \eqref{app:eq:keyEqThreshStratAllStrategicReStatement} has exactly one solution.

 If all the bidders but one put themselves at this strategy, we know from Lemma \ref{lemma:uniqueSolnInOneStrategicCase}, which applies because of our assumptions on $f$, that the optimal strategy for bidder one is unique in the class we consider and consists in using a shading that is truthful beyond $r$.
-This $r$ is uniquely determined by Equation \eqref{eq:keyEqThreshStratOneStrategic} but given the shading used by the other players we know that the $r$ determined by Equation \eqref{eq:keyEqThreshStratAllStrategic} is a solution.
-Hence we have an equilibrium. \end{proof} \textbf{Uniform[0,1] example} When $K=2$, the solution of Equation \eqref{eq:keyEqThreshStratAllStrategic} and hence the equilibrium is obtained at $r=3/4$.
+This $r$ is uniquely determined by Equation \eqref{app:eq:keyEqThreshStratOneStrategic} but given the shading used by the other players we know that the $r$ determined by Equation \eqref{app:eq:keyEqThreshStratAllStrategicReStatement} is a solution.
+Hence we have an equilibrium. \end{proof} \textbf{Uniform[0,1] example} When $K=2$, the solution of Equation \eqref{app:eq:keyEqThreshStratAllStrategicReStatement} and hence the equilibrium is obtained at $r=3/4$.
 For $K=3$, $r=2/3$; $K=4$ gives $r=15/24=0.625$; $K=5$ gives $r=.6$.

 With appropriate shading functions, the bidders can recover the utility they would get when the seller was not optimizing her mechanism to maximize her revenue.
 Nevertheless, this equilibrium can be weakly collusive since we restrict ourselves to the class of functions introduced in Definition \ref{definition_thresholded_strategies}.
-It is not obvious that the strategy exhibited in Theorem \ref{thm:revBuyerInThreshStrategy} is an equilibrium in a larger class of functions.
+It is not obvious that the strategy exhibited in Theorem \ref{thm:revBuyerInThreshStrategy} is an equilibrium in a larger class of functions, because our results in Lemma \ref{lemma:thresholdingIsABestResponse} just imply that thresholding is one possible best response but not the unique one.
 However, as mentioned previously, from a practical standpoint, as of now there exists no other clear way to increase drastically bidders utility that is independent from a precise estimation of the competition.
 The fact that at symmetric equilibrium bidders recover the same utility as in a second price auction with no reserves arguably makes it an even more natural class of bidding strategies to consider from the bidder standpoint.